usnistgov/nestor-web/docs/Getting Started/USERGUIDE.md

 The goal of the web version is to present with a more user friendly Graphical User Interface (GUI) design with the same features as previous versions of [Nestor](https://nestor.readthedocs.io/en/latest/index.html).
-The original version of Nestor is still avaiable on [Github](https://github.com/usnistgov/nestor).
+The original version of Nestor is still available on [Github](https://github.com/usnistgov/nestor).

 ## 1. Settings